fedemelo/MSAPI/README.md

-# MSAPI
+# Melanoma Segmentation API

-MSAPI (Melanoma Segmentation API) is a FastAPI-based REST API that communicates with segmentation and classification models for melanoma detection in dermoscopic images.
+Melanoma Segmentation API (MSAPI) is a FastAPI-based REST API that communicates with segmentation and classification models for melanoma detection in dermoscopic images.